Falling in love with horses

-When she was twelve-years-old, La’el found herself in a situation that many young girls do.
+When she was twelve years old, La’el found herself in a situation that many young girls do.
 When a young woman goes through puberty, her body fat needs to increase in order for her to begin menstruating.

 Up until that time, she had never thought anything negative about her physique.
-She loved her body that allowed her to be strong and follow the demanding life she had chosen with horses.
+She loved her body which allowed her to be strong and follow the demanding life she had chosen with horses.
 However, now, she found herself extremely sensitive to any comments made by family or friends about her changing figure.
 Suddenly, she felt her body was working against her, instead of for her.

-Instinctively being a strong-willed young woman that can train and keep under control a 1,200 lb. horse, she set out to “bridle” her out-of-control, changing body.
+Instinctively being a strong-willed young woman who can train and keep under control a 1,200 lb. horse, she set out to “bridle” her out-of-control, changing body.
 At that time, she felt her 5’5 frame was about 5 lbs. overweight and that if she could just get those pounds off, she would be satisfied.